neuroinformatics-unit/gsoc/GSoC-2025/application_template.md

     Please include the following information:
-    1. A bullet point list with **minimal set of deliverables** 1.Modify existing atlas packaging code to output atlas data conforming to the OpenMINDS SANDS standard.
+    1. A bullet point list with **minimal set of deliverables**
-    2.Adapt at least one packaging script (e.g., the Allen Human atlas script) to incorporate this new functionality.
-    3.Develop comprehensive tests covering all new and modified features.
-    4.Update the documentation to guide users on how to generate and utilize OpenMINDS SANDS‑compliant atlases.
-    2. Additional **stretch goals** or "if time allows" deliverables (optional) 1.Extend support for additional species or imaging modalities.
+    2. Additional **stretch goals** or "if time allows" deliverables (optional)
-    2.Integrate schema validation using tools like jsonschema to ensure full compliance with OpenMINDS SANDS.
-    3.Create a conversion utility for existing atlas packages to the new standard.
     3. A detailed **weekly timeline**: when do you plan to do what?
         - Please use a week as a minimal unit of time, and include any planned vacations or other commitments.
         - This timeline could be formatted as a table.